YounesLamCherradi/Shieldmail/README.md

 }
 ```

-Create a magical link to enable your new configuration:
+Don't forget to enable your Nginx configuration in sites-enabled:

-bash
+`sudo ln -s /etc/nginx/sites-available/yourprojectname /etc/nginx/sites-enabled/`

-Copy code
+To check your Nginx configuration is working:

-sudo ln -s /etc/nginx/sites-available/yourprojectname /etc/nginx/sites-enabled/
+`sudo systemctl status nginx`

-🌟 Activating the Spell
+when makin gchanges, reload and erstart your nginx for the changes to take place:

-Before unleashing the magic, let’s ensure there are no misdrawn runes:
+`sudo systemctl restat nginx`